Updated as of 9/18/20

-The SSAT and ISEE have announced options for students to test online at home in light of the COVID-19 pandemic.
-Here is what we know so far.
+The SSAT and ISEE now have options for students to test online at home in light of the COVID-19 pandemic.
+Here is what we know.

 What we know

-The SSAT, traditionally a paper-and-pencil test, has announced the option for Spring 2020 and beyond of the SSAT At Home test.
-Here are the most important details from the announcement:
+The SSAT, traditionally a paper-and-pencil test, has offered the SSAT At Home test since Spring 2020.
+Here are the most important details:

 - According to the Enrollment Management Association’s blog post, the SSAT at Home test will have the same content, length, scale, and score reports as the traditional SSAT.